mmontossi/sql_views/README.md

 I did this gem to:

 - Avoid the need of migrations and versioning.
-- Update the views if the sql file changes with a task.
+- Sync the views if any sql file changed with a task.

 ## Install